osnosn/HowTo/OpenWRT/Newifi-mini_OpenWrt_EAP-PEAP_EAP-TLS_And_FreeRadius3.md

 > freeradius3-mod-eap-mschapv2 (peap needed)

 ### modify `/etc/freeradius3/mods-config/files/authorize`
 Add one or more line, like this：
 `bob     Cleartext-Password := "hello" `
+The password lenght>8 is better, because some old android will not connect the wifi.
+Like android5.

 ### modify `/etc/freeradius3/mods-enabled/eap`
 ```